danielstebbings/STRATHcube-Downlink-2425/Admin/Final Report/Typst Source/Implementation.typ

 For most of the settings, all three have relatively similar performance.
 As the modulation and coding rates get higher, the differences become more apparent.
 Overall, the difference between #sym.alpha = 0.25 and #sym.alpha = 0.20 is minimal, but #sym.alpha = 0.35 consistently performs significantly worse than the other two.

-It was determined in @ACM-Analysis-Section that the majority of time during a pass will be using the lower modulation and coding rate settings, so it was decided to use #sym.alpha = 0.25 to save some resources.
-Through simulation, it was determined that a symbol rate of 125,000 Symbols / second using this rolloff was achievable, while staying within the ITU spectrum mask, see @DAC-Spectrum-ITU-Mask.
+It was determined in @ACM-Analysis-Section that the majority of time during a pass will be using the lower modulation and coding rate settings, so it was decided to use #sym.alpha = 0.25 to conserve resources.
+Through simulation, it was determined that a symbol rate of 125,000 Symbols / second using this rolloff was achievable while staying within the #acr("ITU") spectrum mask, discussed further in @DAC-Spectrum-ITU-Mask.

 === Transmitter block
-//TODO: DVB-S2 HDL Coder citation
-The core of the design is built upon a DVB-S2 HDL coder example implementation created by Mathworks.
-This block implements all of the necessary logic for the modulation of a bitstream into a valid DVB-S2 signal.
+The core of the design is built upon a DVB-S2 HDL coder example implementation created by Mathworks. @mathworks_dvb-s2_2024 This block implemented all of the necessary logic for the modulation of a bitstream into a valid DVB-S2 signal.

-#pagebreak()
-#figure(
-  rotate(image("../Figures/Implementation/MATLAB-Examples/DVB-S2-Tx.png")),
-  caption:"DVB-S2 HDL Transmitter MATLAB Example Design" )
-#pagebreak()

 //TODO: SYNC
 #figure(